T. S. Eliot: Literary criticism

-Eliot also made significant contributions to the field of literary criticism, and strongly influenced the school of New Criticism.
+Eliot also made significant contributions to the field of literary criticism and strongly influenced the school of New Criticism.
 He was somewhat self-deprecating and minimising of his work and once said his criticism was merely a "by-product" of his "private poetry-workshop".
 But the critic William Empson once said, "I do not know for certain how much of my own mind [Eliot] invented, let alone how much of it is a reaction against him or indeed a consequence of misreading him.
 He is a very penetrating influence, perhaps not unlike the east wind."

-In his critical essay "Tradition and the Individual Talent", Eliot argues that art must be understood not in a vacuum, but in the context of previous pieces of art.
+In his essay "Tradition and the Individual Talent", Eliot argues that art must be understood not in a vacuum, but in the context of previous works of art.
 "In a peculiar sense [an artist or poet] ... must inevitably be judged by the standards of the past."
-This essay was an important influence over the New Criticism by introducing the idea that the value of a work of art must be viewed in the context of the artist's previous works, a "simultaneous order" of works (i.e., "tradition").
-Eliot himself employed this concept on many of his works, especially on his long-poem The Waste Land.
+This essay had an important influence on the New Criticism by introducing the idea that the value of a work of art must be viewed in the context of the artist's previous works, a "simultaneous order" of works (i.e., "tradition").
+Eliot himself employed this concept in many of his works, especially in The Waste Land.

 Also important to New Criticism was the idea—as articulated in Eliot's essay "Hamlet and His Problems"—of an "objective correlative", which posits a connection among the words of the text and events, states of mind, and experiences.
 This notion concedes that a poem means what it says, but suggests that there can be a non-subjective judgement based on different readers' different—but perhaps corollary—interpretations of a work.